What is KOHO and how does it work?

 You can also print a void cheque directly from your KOHO account.

 Visa Debit: You can load funds from a Visa Debit card.
-Note that there is a $0.75 fee if you are adding funds less than $300 using this option.
+Note that there is a $0.75 fee if you add funds less than $300 using this option.
 However, your first Visa Debit load is free.

 Also, RBC Virtual Visa Cards are not supported.